Furniture: Ecodesign

+Postmodernism

+Postmodern design, intersecting the Pop art movement, gained steam in the 1960s and 70s, promoted in the 80s by groups such as the Italy-based Memphis movement.
+Transitional furniture is intended to fill a place between Traditional and Modern tastes.

 Asian history

 Asian furniture has a quite distinct history.
 The traditions out of India, China, Korea, Pakistan, Indonesia (Bali and Java) and Japan are some of the best known, but places such as Mongolia, and the countries of South East Asia have unique facets of their own.

 Far Eastern

 The use of uncarved wood and bamboo and the use of heavy lacquers are well known Chinese styles.
 It is worth noting that Chinese furniture varies dramatically from one dynasty to the next.
 Chinese ornamentation is highly inspired by paintings, with floral and plant life motifs including bamboo trees, chrysanthemums, waterlilies, irises, magnolias, flowers and branches of cherry, apple, apricot and plum, or elongated bamboo leaves; animal ornaments include lions, bulls, ducks, peacocks, parrots, pheasants, roosters, ibises and butterflies.
 The dragon is the symbol of earth fertility, and of the power and wisdom of the emperor.
 Lacquers are mostly populated with princesses, various Chinese people, soldiers, children, ritually and daily scenes.
 Architectural features tend toward geometric ornaments, like meanders and labyrinths.
 The interior of a Chinese house was simple and sober.
 All Chinese furniture is made of wood, usually ebony, teak, or rosewood for heavier furniture (chairs, tables and benches) and bamboo, pine and larch for lighter furniture (stools and small chairs).

 Traditional Japanese furniture is well known for its minimalist style, extensive use of wood, high-quality craftsmanship and reliance on wood grain instead of painting or thick lacquer.
 Japanese chests are known as Tansu, known for elaborate decorative iron work, and are some of the most sought-after of Japanese antiques.
 The antiques available generally date back to the Tokugawa and Meiji periods.
 Both the technique of lacquering and the specific lacquer (resin of Rhus vernicifera) originated in China, but the lacquer tree also grows well in Japan.
 The recipes of preparation are original to Japan: resin is mixed with wheat flour, clay or pottery powder, turpentine, iron powder or wood coal.
 In ornamentation, the chrysanthemum, known as kiku, the national flower, is a very popular ornament, including the 16-petal chrysanthemum symbolizing the Emperor.
 Cherry and apple flowers are used for decorating screens, vases and shōji.
 Common animal ornaments include dragons, carps, cranes, gooses, tigers, horses and monkeys; representations of architecture such as houses, pavilions, towers, torii gates, bridges and temples are also common.
 The furniture of a Japanese house consists of tables, shelves, wardrobes, small holders for flowers, bonsais or for bonkei, boxes, lanterns with wooden frames and translucent paper, neck and elbow holders, and jardinieres.